loneperky/acadex_tutor_ai/README.md

 # Acadex

 **Learn smarter, not harder — with AI.**
 Acadex is an AI-powered learning platform that delivers personalized lessons, instant feedback, and smart study recommendations.
-Built with **React.js**, **Node.js**, **Express**, and **PostgreSQL**, it provides an engaging, responsive, and secure environment for learners to achieve their goals faster.
+Built with **React.js**, **Node.js**, **Express**, and **SupabaseSQL**, it provides an engaging, responsive, and secure environment for learners to achieve their goals faster.

 ---